aws/aws-encryption-sdk-c/README.md

 ### Building on Windows

-Start by installing Visual Studio version 15 or later.
-To inherit the environment variables directly from Visual Studio, we recommend using the x64 Native Tools Command Prompt.
+Start by installing Visual Studio version 15 or later and [Git for Windows](https://git-scm.com/download/win).
-Run these instructions in the directory where you want to do the build and installation.
+Use the x64 Native Tools Command Prompt for all commands listed here.
+Run the following commands in the directory where you want to do the build and installation.

     mkdir install && mkdir build && cd build git clone https://github.com/Microsoft/vcpkg.git